Overview

 - Both brands visible to traveller

-- Enable “Hide branding” in proposal settings
+- Enable “Hide branding” in Journey settings

 - Only agency logo appears